algarecu/tbwd/README.md

-Algorithms for WWW '18.
-Used in the Html graphs of "Paper", as well as correlation matrices.
+Algorithms for page similarity in WWW '18.
+Used in the Html graphs of the "Paper".
+Additionally, freebies are the correlation matrices/heatmaps.

 # Web structure similarity calculation using three methods:
 To understand the specific meaning of each method, see the paper from [Gottron],